 Acne can be very aggravating at times because it can seem impossible to get rid of.
 It can affect our self-esteem, especially if you have a particularly severe breakout.
 Even when it’s gone, it can leave us with scars, that regardless of our complexion, are noticeably discolored, and may possess an irregular texture or topography.

 Acne is a disorder that appears as a small lesion or zits especially around the face but may also occur in other parts of the body such as the neck, chest, back, or shoulders (to name a few).

 Although acne cannot be considered as severe as a skin condition, it can leave scarring and can reappear anytime.

 Excess sebum production causes acne in the hair follicle that causes your dead cells to stick together and be trapped in the pores and let your face to attract germs and pathogens that leads to acne.
 Of course, bacteria, hormones, and other factors also play a part in the

 Types of Spot

 Whiteheads (closed comedones) are plugged pores that appears as a small whitish bump in the face.
-It normally consists of has a white centre surrounded by a red area.
-Blackheads (open comedones) are also clogged pores that appears as small bumps and black spots on the face.
+It normally consists of has a white center surrounded by a red area.
+Blackheads (open comedones) are also clogged pores that appear as small bumps and black spots on the face.
 Blackheads are non-inflammatory and may only be visible if you look closely at the face.

-Papules are zits under the skin’s surface, they appear as solid and slightly pink bumps.
+Papules are zits under the skin’s surface, they appear as stable and slightly pink bumps.
 These papules formed if the whiteheads or blackheads are irritated and become inflamed.
 Pustules appear as larger, solid zits.
-At the center they are filled with yellowish or whitish pus and they are red at the base.
+At the center, they are filled with yellowish or whitish pus and they are red at the base.

 Nodules are hard, painful bumps that reside deeper within the skin.
 These can also lead to scarring or discoloration on the face.
 Cysts are large, painful bumps in the face that contains pus.
 Like Nodules, but they are found deeper within the skin.